- NB: this document is work in progress. Details may change (doc updated 28.Jul.2017).

 In the scope of the project, the OpenViBE kernel has been heavily refactored and simplified, as well as optimized, to allow easier maintainability, scalability and future development with a more gentle learning curve for new software developers.
 In addition, the project has produced extensive documentation such as Software Definition, Software Requirements and Software Architecture documents.
 Such documentation has not been previously available for the OpenViBE platform.
 In addition, an extensive amount of new tests have been specified and implemented.
 The parts of documentation and tests that intend to serve medical certification purposes will remain proprietary and be available on confidential, contractual basis.
 However, the technical documentation that is relevant to the scientific audiences and more casual BCI hackers will be released to the public along with the source code of the SDK.

 OpenViBE 2.0 will consist of OpenViBE SDK (kernel, specific modules and plugins) plus applications such as Acquisition Server and Designer.
-Like previous OpenViBEs, it comes shipped with additional plugins, tutorials and demos.
+Like previous OpenViBEs, 2.0 is shipped with additional plugins, tutorials and demos.
 For the end user, feature highlights of the 2.0 version are the following,

 - New advanced visualization boxes contributed by Mensia Technologies: 2D Topography, 3D Cubes, 3D Tomographic Visualization, 3D Topography, Continuous Bars, Continuous Bitmap, Continuous Multi Oscilloscope, Continuous XYZ plot, Instant Bars, Instant Bitmap, Instant Bitmap (3D Stream), Instant Multi Oscilloscope, Instant Oscilloscope, Instant XYZ Plot, Stacked Bitmap (Horizontal), Stacked Bitmap (Vertical)